git-lfs/git-lfs/docs/spec.md

 ```

 The pointer file should be small (less than 200 bytes), and consist of only
 ASCII characters.
 Any INI library should be able to parse it.
+Libraries that
+generate this should write the file identically, so that different
+implementations write consistent pointers that translate to the same Git blob
+OID.
+This means:

+* A "git-media" section.
+* Use properties "version", "oid", and "size" in that order.
+* No white space around the key, `=` separator, or value.
+* Oid has a "sha256:" prefix.
+No other hashing methods are currently supported
+for Git Media oids.
+* Size is in bytes.

 Note: Earlier versions only contained the OID, with a `# comment` above it.
 Here's some ruby code to parse older pointer files.